HaeffnerLab/trap-simulation-tools-matlab/readme.txt

 * Add more plotting flags to the remaining functions

-* Eliminate name-space polution after ppt2
+* Eliminate name-space polution after post_process_trap

 * Generate a set of BEM solver test data which allow transparent tutorial/debugging

 * Join import_data functionality with the now defunct script for importing data from CPO

+* Change the length scales to micron, but keep mm for the E and U

+* Internally rescale to geometric mean for spher_harm_exp